pandrr/webgpufundamentals/webgpu/lessons/webgpu-compute-shaders-histogram.md

 Timing the results I found **this is about 6x slower than the JavaScript version!!!** 😱

 What's up with that?
 We designed our solution above with a single loop and used a single workgroup invocation with a size of 1.
-That means just a single core of the GPU was used to compute the histogram.
+That means just a single "core" of the GPU was used to compute the histogram.
 GPU cores are generally, not as fast as CPU cores.
+CPU cores have tons of extra circuitry to try to speed them up.
-GPUs get their speed from massive parallelization but given our design above we got none.
+GPUs get their speed from massive parallelization but need to keep their design simpler.
+Given our design above we didn't take advantage of any parallelization.

 Here's a diagram of what's happening using our small example texture.